marbl/canu/documentation/source/faq.rst

 -------------------------------------
     For all stages:

-    - ``errorRate`` is the expected error rate in _corrected_ reads.
+    - ``rawErrorRate`` is the maximum expected difference in an alignment of two _uncorrected_ reads.
 It is a meta-parameter that sets other parameters.

-It has been obsolesced and will eventually be removed.
+    - ``correctedErrorRate`` is the maximum expected difference in an alignment of two _corrected_ reads.
+It is a meta-parameter that sets other parameters.
+(If you're used to the ``errorRate`` parameter, multiply that by 3 and use it here.)

     - ``minReadLength`` and ``minOverlapLength``.
 The defaults are to discard reads shorter than 1000bp and to not look for overlaps shorter than 500bp.
 Increasing ``minReadLength`` can